-Today, the Quilt, considered the largest community arts project in the world, is under the stewardship of the National AIDS Memorial and has surpassed 50,000 individually sewn panels with more than 110,000 names stitched into its 54 tons of fabric.
+Today, the Quilt is considered the largest community arts project in the world.
+Under the stewardship of the National AIDS Memorial, the Quilt has surpassed 50,000 individually sewn panels with more than 110,000 names stitched into its 54 tons of fabric.
 The Quilt continues to connect the history of the AIDS pandemic to the ongoing fight against stigma and prejudice.
 Thirty-five years later, the Quilt remains a powerful teaching tool that pulls the thread of justice and activism from one generation to another, comforting our nation during these difficult times.
 Learn more by viewing this beautifully curated History of the Quilt.